IntroCSCI/colorvisionproject-TrevorArmstrong3/README.md

 ### Decisions

 Decisions were used to throw out any false values.
 In most files there will be pound signs that are not immediatly followed up be hexidecimal color codes so it was needed to decide what is actually a color and not something else.
 The program decides throwing out any pound sing that is not followed by exactly six different characters.
-These caracters have to be between zero and nine or between the letter a and f. once those conditions are passed it is stored and outputted as the value seen on the console.
+These characters have to be between zero and nine or between the letter "a" and "f".
+Once those conditions are passed it is stored and outputted as the value seen on the console.

 ### Iteration